-Yes, we are back in the back-to-school grind, and there is one big part of the routine you may not feel like talking about.
+Yes, we are back in the back-to-school grind, and there is one big part of the routine you may not wanna’ talk about.
 That is, the aftermath.
-So school behavior is decent- they are exercising a great deal of self-control and striving to please the teachers….
+So, maybe school behavior is decent- they are exercising a great deal of self-control and striving to please the teachers….

 1. Keep it calm

 No music or other distractions are going on at pickup.
-The phone is tucked away and mom is focused on deciphering the overall mood of each child.
+The phone is tucked away and mom is focused on deciphering the overall mood.
 A simple “How are you?
 What happened today?”
-After the initial greeting, keeping quiet is usually for the best, allowing them time to decompress.
+After the initial greeting, keeping quiet may be for the best, giving them time to decompress.
 We live near no stores, so running errands is not an option, but I think if we lived in town, we would benefit from heading straight home.
 Some we need a quick move to head off arguments quickly, as in “if you can’t say something nice….”
 (I’ve also had to pull off the road and cut the engine to end it- works like a charm, but a passing friend did call to see if we were OK!)

 2. Use music